actfong/kenny/README.md

 # Kenny
 Inspired by [lograge](https://github.com/roidrage/lograge), but without the rage.

-Lograge does a great job in suppressing Rails' log output, but it does so by overriding Rails' default behaviour for instrumentations/subscriptions, as well as having a say on the content of the log messages.
+Lograge does a great job in suppressing Rails' log output, it does so by:
+- overriding Rails' default behaviour for instrumentations/subscriptions
+- being very opinionated, hence removing a lot of data from your log.

+As a result, even though Lograge is great for cleaning your production.log, it is neither meant for collecting metrics nor great for plugging into any instrumentation event that you want.

 Kenny attempts to leave implementations to the user and provide a more modular way to monitor instrumentation events.
 It allows the user to decide:
 - which instrumentations to monitor
 - what to do when the specified instrumentation-event occurs
-- where to log the data to (or no logging to file at all, it's all up to you)
+- where to log the data to (or no logging to file at all)
-- whether or not to remove Rails' default instrumentation monitoring (although not recommended)
+- whether or not to unsubscribe from Rails' default instrumentations (although not recommended)

 Best to be explained with an example.